chrt-io/blog/_posts/2021-03-16-mimicking-the-best.md

 * range indicator
 * x axis in the middle of the chart

-#### By mimicking the charts that we found well designed and interesting, we could implement quickly many of the features that we wanted in **chrt** with a focus on quality.
+#### By simulating the charts that we found well designed and interesting with chrt, we could implement quickly many of the features that we wanted with a focus on quality.